julioneljunior/git-introduction/README.md

 [TOC]

 ## Steps:
-1. Clone repository
-2. Create a branch
-3. Added your information file
-4. Make a push of your branch
-5. Create a Pull Request

 <details>
   <summary>
     1. Clone repository
   </summary>

 To clone this repository:
 #### 1.1. click in 'download or clone' button.
 ![download_or_clone_image](/md-images/001-clone_or_download.png)